we-are-va/we-are-va.github.io/_landingpage/create.md

     enterprise."

 ---
-If there was **nothing** and now there is **something** then "creation" has occured.
+Creating by definition is to bring "something" into existence.

-_New brands for new companies, new brands for existing companies, slogans, tag-lines and hair-brained ideas for articles and campaigns._
+If there was **nothing** and now there is **something** then "creation" has occurred.

 A big part of VA's day to day life is to create.